 If you want, you can back up your hard drive on CDs, DVDs or on a flash drive.
 CDs have a relatively small amount of storage space and are better for smaller data backups.
 DVDs can handle about seven times more information than CDs.
 Most CDs and DVDs are designed to be used once and can't be rewritten, though you can buy discs that can be erased and reburned when you back up your computer again.
 Flash drives, in comparison, can handle a few gigabytes of information and can be rewritten the same way you would with a regular hard drive.
 The downside is that larger flash drives can be costly, which makes backing up an entire hard drive an expensive proposition.
 If you use removable media, you can lock your backups in a fire safe or safety deposit box -- which you can't do with cloud storage and you may be less likely to do with an external hard drive.

 If your hard drive crashes, chances are good that you will lose some data.
 But taking a proactive stance by backing up your hard drive will limit the damage.
 It's better to lose a few files than a whole life's worth of work and information.
-For more on hard drives, viruses and related articles, take a look at the links on the next page.
+For more on hard drives, viruses and related articles, take a look at the links below.

 - Barlow, Gene.
 User Group Relations.
 "Perfect Backup Approach."
 August, 2004.
 (March 24, 2009) http://www.ugr.com/nl0804.html